bibanon/bibanon/Stories/Blindmute-Loli/Blindmute-Loli.md

 The authenticity of this story is impossible to know, but read it yourself and you'll see why it has a devoted following.
 It was updated every few days, but the updates were posted anonymously to [[4chan]] and not archived anywhere.

 Until recently this anonymite's posts were archived by his well-wishers on [[Wikichan]], but that site was shut down due to poor administration with it's hard disk wiped.
-Thankfuly, these threads were restored due to the hard work of [[Shii]], a kind visitor, and the author himself, and this is the only place most of them can be found on the Internet.
-Hooray!
+Thankfuly, the story were saved due to the hard work of [[Shii]], a kind visitor, and the author himself.

 ## Read the story ##